ruili3/awesome-dust3r/README.md

 <h1>Awesome DUSt3R Resources </h1>
 </div>

-A curated list of papers and open-source resources related to DUSt3R, an emgering geometric fundation model enpowering a wide span of 3D geometry tasks & applications.
+A curated list of papers and open-source resources related to DUSt3R, an emerging geometric foundation model enpowering a wide span of 3D geometry tasks & applications.
 PR requests are welcomed, including papers, open-source libraries, blog posts, and videos, etc.

 ## Table of contents